Random-Machine/Autosplitters/README.md

 The XP reward is also used to split for the Wards ctOS control center if it is selected under settings.

-Lineid and the stopwatch variable are used for autostarting.
+'''Lineid''' and the stopwatch variable are used for autostarting.
 It should start in the middle of when Maurice says "I don't know!" at the start of the main game.
 The stopwatch waits 0.3 seconds before allowing the splits to start automatically.
 For Bad Blood, it starts when T-bone says his first line when you gain control of him.

-Lineid is used to split for 3 of the ctOS centers (Brandon Docks, Mad Mile, Pawnee) if they are selected under settings.
+'''Lineid''' is used to split for 3 of the ctOS centers (Brandon Docks, Mad Mile, Pawnee) if they are selected under settings.
 It is also used to split for Remember if it is selected under settings.

 Since the hash of disrupt_b64.dll is different between versions, it is calculated and used to determine version differences.

-Double split prevention is done using the isNotDoubleSplit function.
+Double split prevention is done using the '''isNotDoubleSplit''' function.
 It should prevent any double splits done by the autosplitter within 20 seconds.

-The reset function works by using the lineid of one of Aiden's lines before the starting lineid.
+The reset function works by using the '''lineid''' of one of Aiden's lines before the starting lineid.

 ## Supported Versions
 * v1.04.497